Monsoft-Solutions/praxis-notes-website/website-docs/brand-and-color-guide.md

-# Praxis Note Brand and Color Guide
+# Praxis Notes Brand and Color Guide

-This document outlines the brand identity, color usage, and visual language for the Praxis Note website.
+This document outlines the brand identity, color usage, and visual language for the Praxis Notes website.
 It serves as a comprehensive reference for maintaining brand consistency across all touchpoints.

 ## Table of Contents